arazmj/sentry/DESIGN.md

 ```

 ## Job IDs
-Jobs are identified using UUIDs rather than process IDs or sequential counters.
-This choice addresses several key requirements:
+Jobs are identified are tracked internally as UUIDs rather than process IDs or sequential counters.

 ## Constant
 * **CPU_LIMIT**: CPU limit in shares in format of QUOTA PERIOD